XelerT/hashtable/utils/RAW_README.md

 !*!*!* 3*!*!*!
 </pre>

-We have downgrade in time performance boost and have much worse results in cache-misses.
+We have downgrade in time performance and have much worse results in cache-misses.
 Therefore we will optimise next function.

 Results after:
 <pre>